ricardoquesada/unijoysticle2/docs/supported_gamepads.md

 ### Vertical mode

-- Enter by pressing button "+" while connecting or reconnecting.
+- Enter this mode by pressing button "+" while connecting or reconnecting.
 - DPAD for regular movements.
 - Button "shoulder" for fire.
 - Button "A" to jump.